come home to yourself.

 Because relational trauma often shapes our internal narrative, many people with attachment wounds experience anxiety, insecurity, or a deep sense of unworthiness.
 Through attachment-focused therapy, you can begin to rewrite those inner stories.

-Common Signs of Attachment Trauma Include:
+Common Indicators of Attachment Trauma Include:

 Anxious, avoidant, or insecure attachment styles rooted in fear of abandonment